Do Alarm Systems Deter Burglars? Which Home Security Methods Actually Work

 Utilize Smart Locks

-Have a spare key under a flower pot or doormat?
+Do you have a spare key under a flower pot or doormat?
 Most burglars know exactly where to look, but a smart lock—which uses a code, fingerprint, mobile app, or keypad instead of a traditional key—eliminates this risk.

 Get a Dog

-If you were thinking about getting a dog anyway, a study published by U.K-based Co-op Insurance found that man’s best friend can help deter crime.
+If you were thinking about getting a dog anyway, a study published by U.K.-based Co-op Insurance found that man’s best friend can help deter crime.
 Almost half of the burglars surveyed admitted that loud barking dogs keep them away.

 Strengthen Your Doors and Windows